mhajric/mhajric/README.md

 ## INTRODUCTION

-Ihave been working as a back-end developer involving agile softwaredevelopment practices,analysis, design, implementation, deployment and testing of Javaenterprise applicationsand web applications.
+I have been working as a back-end developer involving agile software development practices,analysis, design, implementation, deployment and testing of Java enterprise applications and web applications.
 Ithrive in a team environment and work well with others.
 Enjoy workingas a team memberas well as independently.
 My skills includes architecting Enterprise Angular applications using DDD and Nx monorepo workspace, backed with Spring Boot backend.
 So far worked with SOAP, REST, RSocket and know something about GraphQL, SQL and Mongo databases.

-Strongthirst for knowledge.
-Constantly improving skills by learning anddoing.
+Strong thirst for knowledge.
+Constantly improving skills by learning and doing.

 ## SKILLS